 If you have money left over after you deduct your monthly living expenses, such as entertainment, gas, car payment, mortgage, etc., from your monthly net income, that amount will be distributed by the trustee to your creditors.
 Of course, the amount that is left over every month and distributed to your creditors over the course of 36, or even 60 months is rarely going to come close to what you actually owe.
 Moreover, in Chapter 13, you are no longer responsible for paying off the sort of ridiculous penalties and interest charges that you would otherwise have to pay during the same time span if you were not in a chapter 13 payment plan.

 Common reasons for you to file Chapter 13 are:

-- Protect assets that you might lose in a Chapter 7 case because you have too much too much equity.
+- Protect assets that you might lose in a Chapter 7 case because you have too much equity.

 - Pay non-dischargeable debts (most often taxes and child support) through a Chapter 13 Plan as opposed to what the creditor might demand.

-- Prevent a foreclosure on a home, or a repossession of a car or other secured property
+- Prevent foreclosure on a home, or a repossession of a car or other secured property

 - Obtain a discharge of certain debts that are not dischargeable in Chapter 7.

 - Consolidate debts and pay as much as possible over the term of the Chapter 13 Plan without interference from creditors.